MUSINGS ON THE WORLD OF THE TERMINATOR

 Why?

 Well, that's where I want you to start thinking about all of this logically for just a few minutes.
 SKYNET is a computer, a "hyper computer" and a "machine-god" to use two descriptive terms from the novels (which I guess is a step or quantum leap above a super computer).
 SKYNET is a machine, it is an artificial life form and as such, it is going to build any components it requires in the form which suits it best.
 Purpose built factories and installations, engineered and constructed by SKYNET, are going to be very different than the installations that we know of in the 20th century.
 SKYNET's facilities will be dark and dangerous, there won't be a need for interior illumination as that is something needed by Man.
 Breathable air or purified air free of industrial pollutants might also be rare because what is poison to a human wouldn't affect a machine (with no lungs) at all.
 The same goes for temperature.
 Humans are very fragile creatures who like to exist within a narrow, comfortable range of environmental conditions.
-Freed of these restraints, the architecture of SKYNET's facilities could truly become very alien-like indeed.
+Freed of these restraints, the architecture of SKYNET's facilities could truly become very alien-like indeed with thick, poisonous atmospheres or wide ranges in temperature variations.

 SKYNET was built by humans but SKYNET is not human.
 SKYNET loathes humans.
-SKYNET does not build its installations for human comfort.
+SKYNET does not build its installations for human comfort or access.
 SKYNET does not build to human engineering specifications.
 SKYNET's designs are alien, abstract, functional.
+They are eerie in their simple complexity.
 When SKYNET embarks on new construction, it doesn't have to build according to OSHA or government standards, it doesn't have to build handicap parking spaces or wheelchair access ramps and it doesn't have to build according to how the people who designed it built.
-In fact, as SKYNET evolves, it's designs are only going to get stranger and more weird looking, more alien, and far less "human."
+In fact, as SKYNET evolves, its designs are only going to get stranger and more weird looking, more alien, and far less "human."
 I think that towards the end, SKYNET's designs became semi-organic looking, somewhat like H.R.
-Giger's work (but not quite) in that they were seamless and appeared almost to have grown in place rather than being constructed out of component parts, especially with the advent of nanotechnology.
-SKYNET's factories might well resemble huge metal blossoms breaking through the ground rather than the blocky complexes that we are familiar with today.
+Giger's work (but not quite) in that they were seamless and appeared almost to have grown in place rather than being constructed out of component parts, especially with the later advent of nanotechnology.
+SKYNET's factories might well resemble huge metal blossoms breaking through the ground rather than the blocky, sprawlingg industrial complexes that we are familiar with today.

 SKYNET communicates much faster and has far more processing power than any person on the planet, so why would it need a physical interface to control its various assets?
 I think that the architecture of SKYNET would become (as time progressed after the first strike) so different as to be completely alien to the human mind.
-Modern architecture is designed around the convenience of Man and the ability of Man to navigate and utilize.
-Free of the constraints of Man and his regulations, I doubt if such conveniences would exist in the world that SKYNET would create.
+Modern architecture is designed around the convenience of Man and the ability of Man to navigate and utilize interfaces designed by Man so that Man can communicate with his creations.
+Free of the constraints of Man and his regulations, I doubt if such conveniences would exist in the machine oriented world that SKYNET would create.
 There would be no bathrooms, no kitchens, no handicap accessible ramps.
-There would be no revolving doors, no door knobs, no ladders, no stairs, no steps.
-Artificial climates (such as air conditioning) might exist for temperature sensitive equipment (processors and data banks) but keeping the whole installation cool would be a waste of power.
+There would be no revolving doors, no door knobs, no ladders, no stairs, no steps, no bunks, no thermostats.
+Artificial climates (such as air conditioning) might exist for temperature sensitive equipment (processors and data banks) but keeping the whole installation cool would be a waste of power on a grand scale.
 Interior lighting is a useless gesture to an intelligence that creates machines that can see in the dark.
 Human intruders delving into the depths of one of SKYNET's constructs would probably have to bring their own artificial illumination (and possibly their own air supply).
-The interior of SKYNET's facilities would be very unfriendly to organic life, it would be a place where efficiency could be multiplied at the expense of environmental and life concerns.
+The interior of SKYNET's facilities would be very unfriendly to organic life, it would be a place where efficiency could be multiplied at the expense of environmental and biological concerns.
 OSHA would not apply.
 Indeed, whole levels of SKYNET's facilities might be kept behind giant air locks, sealed and pumped full of non-flammable gas to not only cool vital equipment but also to prevent the possibility of fire or explosion.
-Halon could be used as a fire retardant with no second thoughts about workers or employees because nothing inside of SKYNET's darkest designs would be alive or need to breathe.
+Halon could be used as a fire retardant with no second thoughts about workers or employees because nothing inside of SKYNET's darkest designs would be alive or need air to breathe.

 Think of the construction of one of SKYNET's installations as if you were building a modern house.
 Would you leave special dedicated crawl spaces open for mice, snakes, spiders, rats or other annoying and possibly dangerous vermin to enter your home?
 Of course not!
 You'd make sure that when you were building the house, all such entrances to your domicile were sealed in order to prevent something bringing disease into your home, or eating on your food, chewing on your clothes in the dark or taking up residence when and where you don't want them to.
 SKYNET considers the human race to be vermin, nothing more, irksome and tedious pests to be hunted down and exterminated at all costs.
 As such, SKYNET isn't going to design huge corridors for large groups of human raiders to just march down and take over its hard wrought works, it isn't going to create human friendly work stations that can be hacked, label hazardous material storage, warn of radioactive / biological / or cryogenic hazards and it most certainly won't have items like door knobs and door pulls on its doors.
 Doors, if they do exist, will be secure, heavy sliding type constructs which open automatically to Machines but which remain closed (and probably locked) to any human attempt to gain access.
 Getting through a door in an automated facility, if you find one, is going to either require software / control system hacking (and there isn't a little keypad on the wall that you can jimmy loose and start hot wiring...) or breaking through the physical material of the door (with a torch, cutter beam, or some other type of tool).